3 Disgusting Dog Behaviors and Where They Come From

 There are a few cases though that need more attention:

 - Acting out.
 Attention seeking dogs are ingenious in their ways to get you to notice them.
 This is a sign of a not content dog.
 If that’s the case, give them the right attention by improving their life outdoors.
 When at home, don’t let boredom win.
-See here how to improve their life indoors.
+Seek ways to improve their life indoors.
 Be involved with your dog daily if you want a smooth symbiosis.

 - Potty training gone wrong.
 Do you punish your dog for pooping inside?
 Yelling at your dog for doing something so natural is unnatural.
 Eating their poop is a way to remove evidence from their tyrant. (no offense)

 - Dog lacks nutrients.
-This means that the poop eaters’ diet lacks essential nutrients, and he is looking to get them from elsewhere.
+This means that the poop eaters’ diet lacks essential nutrients, and she is looking to get them from elsewhere.
 Think of poops as your dog’s supplements.

-- And last, why not?
-Dogs being dogs, they engage in activities because it’s fun, colorful, smelly, or tasty.
+- And last, dogs being dogs, they engage in activities because it’s fun, colorful, smelly, or tasty.

 The best way to eliminate this gross behavior from your household is to remove your dog’s access to poop and let time work in your favor.
 When they eat poop, do NOT kiss and add a few drops of lemon in their water.
 Their saliva will cleanse their moth in less than an hour.